hadiasghari/pyasn/README.md

 Removing pyasn
 --------------
+You can remove pyasn as follows

+    pip uninstall pyasn

 If you built and installed the package your self use the recorded log to remove the installed files Alternatively the installer will install a ``pyasn-1.5`` egg to the ``PYTHONDIR/dist-pacakges`` folder